ArgonneCPAC/diffmah/README.md

 Online documentation for Diffmah is available [diffmah.readthedocs.io](https://diffmah.readthedocs.io/en/latest/).

 ## Scripts and demo notebooks
-The `diffmah_halo_populations.ipynb` notebook demonstrates how to calculate the MAHs as a function of the diffmah parameters using the `calc_halo_history` function.
-This notebook also demonstrates how to use the `mc_halo_population` function to generate Monte Carlo realizations of cosmologically representative populations of halos.

 The `diffmah_fitter_demo.ipynb` notebook demonstrates how to fit the MAH of a simulated halo with a diffmah approximation.
 See `history_fitting_script.py` for an example of how to fit the MAHs of a large number of simulated halos in parallel with mpi4py.

 ## Citing diffmah
 [The diffmah paper](https://astro.theoj.org/article/26991-a-differentiable-model-of-the-assembly-of-individual-and-populations-of-dark-matter-halos) has been published by the [Open Journal of Astrophysics](https://astro.theoj.org/).
 Citation information for the paper can be found at [this ADS link](https://ui.adsabs.harvard.edu/abs/2021OJAp....4E...7H/abstract), copied below for convenience: